Wandrys-dev/shinybox/README.md

 - install the shiny app and all package dependencies.
 - trim R.
 - modify background.js (Electron app template)
-- build the standalone R-shiny app.
+- build the Electron app
--

 ## Build test app on Windows